 Many of the psychological behavioral interventions are based on uncovering past (conditioned) experiences in order to help the client overcome any traumas arising out of those experiences.
 Different therapies follow different processes.
 All are focused on the past, however, and to some extent, all are based on the directive telling approach.
 Carl Rogers attempted to change this to a client-centric explorative approach, which resulted in the birth of counseling.
 Since coaching is a future-based, asking approach, coaches are generally warned not to follow therapeutic approaches even if they are qualified to do so.
 Coaches are advised to get explicit client permission to use any sort of therapy techniques and tools with their clients.

 Counseling is much closer to coaching than other psychological therapeutic interventions.
 It is more focused on listening and asking.
 However, its focus is still more on helping the client overcome past experiences, especially ones dealing with emotional traumas.
 Many subjects that traditionally were firmly in the counselors’ area of expertise, such as relationships, grief and loss, are now capably handled by coaches using outcome-oriented approaches.

 Coaching Vs Mentoring

-European Mentoring and Coaching Council (EMCC) recognizes mentoring as an integral part of coaching as long as mentoring is not confused with solution provision.
-If coaches are honest with themselves all coaching has an element of advice and suggestion.
-No coach is so totally non-judgmental that personal emotions and cognition arising out of these emotions are not expressed in some form as partnering and sharing with client.
-In fact at the mastery level coach’s ability to authentically convey intuitive emotional and somatic responses to the client with the vulnerability to accept disagreement would be considered essential to partnering.
+European Mentoring and Coaching Council (EMCC), in fact, recognizes mentoring as an integral part of coaching, as long as mentoring is not confused with providing solutions.
+No coach is so totally non-judgmental that they are able to remove all emotions and reactions that arise in their partnering and sharing with the client.
+In fact, at the mastery level, the coach’s ability to authentically convey intuitive emotional and somatic responses to the client – with the vulnerability to accept disagreement – would be considered essential to partnering.